MetOffice/ngmo-environments/README.md

 ### NCI

-Build the environment on NCI Gadi - an example of building the container on a HPC using the system MPI
+Build the environment on NCI Gadi - an example of building the container on a HPC using the system MPI, and of building in two stages - a download stage with network access and a build stage without network access

 See [site/nci/README.md](site/nci/README.md)